GOLD PLATING SERVICES

 - Type I requires a minimum of 99.7% gold with a hardness grade of A, B, or C. This gold plating service can be used for improving solderability, electrical contacts that require a high reliability, as well as many other general purpose applications.

 - Type II requires a minimum of 99.0% gold with a hardness grade of B, C or D. It tends to be used for more general purpose applications as the hardening agents in the gold plating will oxidize under conditions of high temperature.

 - Type III requires a minimum of 99.9 % with hardness grade of A only.
 This gold plating service is used for thermocompression bonding, nuclear engineering, high temperature applications and semi-conductor components.

 Metal ions from base metals such as brass, bronze, or beryllium copper, can disseminate into a gold layer applied on top and degrade the non-oxidizing and hardness properties of the gold.
 An anti-diffusion underplate such as electro-less or sulfamate nickel applied to the surface of the metal can prevent such occurrences and create a bright finish.

 Gold of the highest purity is preferred for selective gold plating as impurities in the deposit can make soldering more difficult.
 Gold electroplating coatings should range between 50 and 100 micro inches for the most robust soldering.

 - C: 130-200 knoop, inclusive

 ProPlate® collaborates with value driven companies around the world to provide innovative engineered metallization solutions and to improve people’s lives.

-Contact us to request information about our plating and metal finishing services
+Contact us to request information about our electroplating services

 We Are Dedicated to Partnering With Our Customers